rufig/spf/docs/intro.en.md

 	: INIT ... do1 ;
 	\ INIT called here will execute do1
 	..: INIT do2 ;..
-	\ here - do1 and do2 will be executed sequentially
+	\ here - do2 and do1 will be executed sequentially
 	..: INIT do3 ;..
+	\ equal to : INIT do2 do3 do1 ;
 	\ and so forth

 You can achieve the same effect with vectors, but this way looks better.